-(c) Knaften-Nordanas, Sweden
+(b) Knaften-Nordanas, Sweden

-On June 16, 2014, the Company through a Share Exchange Agreement, acquired a private company, Gungnir Resources Inc. ("Gungnir"), registered in Ontario, and 100% of its Nordanas and Knaften properties located in northern Sweden.
-Under the terms of the acquisition, the shareholders of Gungnir Resources Inc. received an amount of \$300,000 plus a total of 6,517,303 post consolidation shares of the Company.
+On June 16, 2014, the Company through a Share Exchange Agreement, acquired a private company, Gungnir Resources Inc. ("Gungnir"), registered in Ontario, and 100% of its Nordanas and Knaften (Knaften nr 100 and 200) properties located in northern Sweden.
 The claims are subject to a 2.4% NSR, of which one-third is owned by a related party.
-The Company has the right to purchase 50% of the royalty for \$1 million at any time up to twelve months after the commencement of commercial production.
 During 2016, the Nordanas claim was allowed to expire resulting in a write down of \$148,820 in capitalized costs associated with the Nordanas property.
-During the year ended December 31, 2018, the Company incurred exploration expenditures of \$457,283 (2017 - \$301,980) on the Knaften property.